Security and Troubleshooting

 Enforcing password rules makes passwords harder to guess.
 See the Wikipedia article about password policy.

-Keep your server up to date
+Keep Your Server up to Date

 Make sure your server is up-to-date.
 This includes all software components in your server: operating system, server software (web server, PHP) and myDBR itself.

-Limiting admin's rights to PHP
+Limiting Admin's Rights to PHP

 By default, myDBR extends its functionality by offering PHP access to admins.
 This includes a capability to create myDBR extensions, more customization for extending existing myDBR commands, etc.

 With PHP access admin can also access resources inside the server via PHP's filesystem services.
-If you offer myDBR admin access to the users that should not have access to server files, you can limit the PHP access by adding the following line to user/defaults.php
+If you offer myDBR admin access to the users that should not have access to server files, you can limit the PHP access by adding the following line to

 $mydbr_defaults['admin_restrictions']['can_access_php'] = false;